Nuaija: History

 In J.G.
-Lorimer's Gazetteer of the Persian Gulf, Nuaija was described as place 3 miles from the town of Al Bidda from whence the town derived its water supply in 1908.
+Lorimer's Gazetteer of the Persian Gulf in 1907, Nuaija was described as place 3 miles from the town of Al Bidda from whence the town derived its water supply.
 He remarked that Nuaija would have to be garrisoned if an external force who invaded Al Bidda were to retain possession of the town.
 He also states that date palms are grown in the area.
-As it was rich in bird fauna, it was a popular area for falconry among locals until its rapid development in the later 20th century.
+Nuaija's wells retained their importance as a water source for the people throughout the century, as wells in other areas were often found to contain water unsuitable for drinking.
+This abundance of groundwater was used to cultivate the area too, resulting in numerous farms.
+Among all of Doha's old wells, Nuaija's is the only one still standing.